Speaking engagements are a gold mine for opportunity and growth.

 Here’s how to get more credibility:

 - Re-position your experience.
 Tailor your education, career background, and personal history in a way that positions yourself as an expert.
-Similar to creating a resume tailored to a specific job, shifting your experience in a way that positions yourself as an expert is effective.
+Similar to creating a resume tailored to a specific job, shifting your experience in a way that positions you as an expert is effective.
 I’m not suggesting you lie about your experience or make anything up, but rather that you highlight specific experiences.

 - Get featured.
 Reach out to publications, social media groups, and even online blog communities to start leveraging new audiences and building industry authority.
 For example, you can contribute a guest blog within your niche and get featured on different websites that hold authority with your target audience.